Is ProtonVPN a Good VPN For Gaming?

 Before reading this review, note that the games we tested ProtonVPN with were Counter-Strike, PUBG, Rocket League, Halo Infinite, Warzone, World Of Tanks, Minecraft, League Of Legends, Rainbow Six:Siege, Dota 2, Star Wars Battlefront 2, Fortnite, Valorant, Overwatch 2 and Rust 2.

 As we mentioned above, ProtonVPN is available in a free version, which is already a good thing.
 However, the free version covers just 3 locations - Japan, the United States, and the Netherlands, meaning that a large part of you (especially gambling enthusiasts) will not benefit from it at all.
 So, as you probably guessed, in order to get access to the more extensive VPN server offer, we have to pay.
 And how much?

-We also like the fact that ProtonVPN offers a 30-day money-back guarantee program, which is the current standard among VPN providers and an alternative to a free trial.
+We also like the fact that ProtonVPN offers a 30-day money-back guarantee program (also offered by ExpressVPN), which is the current standard among VPN providers and an alternative to a free trial.

 We think that most of the gamers would want to go for a Plus plan, which costs €10 per month.
 That's a decent price, although ProtonVPN's competitors have a similar one, so to win them over in the market, they need to offer slightly better features and performance.
 Are they doing that?

 Unfortunately, ProtonVPN's performance is far from perfect, especially for gamers.

 One thing we noticed and don’t like was a significant decrease in download values and an increase in ping in virtually every game we tested.

 - Ping: 12ms

 - Download Speed: 133,54 Mbps